sib-swiss/kgsteward/doc/README.md

 # warning

-The documentation in this repository is not up-to-date with the current release of kgsteward

-It is rather work in progrress for the next major uppdate.
+The documentation in this repository is currently not up-to-date with the current release of `kgsteward`.
+It is work in progress for the next major uppdate.